Social Infrastructures (END1019L)

 We therefore need to ask questions of students as future engineers or professionals, and as citizens.
 How do our past and present experiences relate to these issues?
 How are we going to develop our own responses to meeting the challenges presented by inequality and the growing gap between rich and poor?
 What concepts and ideas will aid our understanding?
 What strategies can we use for engagement with communities?

-This course ‘Social Infrastructures’ has been designed with these issues in mind.
+This course ‘Social Infrastructures’ (SI) has been designed with these issues in mind.
 Through an approach to learning that combines classroom-based learning with community-engaged, experiential learning the course provides a space to ask questions, to reflect and to develop views on these issues.

 Social Infrastructure students at a session at the Phillipi Horticultural Area.